TopHercules/Tailoring-Body/README.md

 ### Endpoints

-- **POST `/`**: This endpoint accepts front and side images of a person's body along with additional parameters like height and gender.
+- **POST `/`**: This endpoint accepts front and side images of a person's body along with additional parameters and gender.
 It processes the images and returns measurements of various body parts.

     - **Parameters**:
         - `front`: Front image of the person's body.
         - `side`: Side image of the person's body.
-        - `height`: Height of the person.
         - `gender`: Gender of the person.

     - **Response**: JSON object containing measurements of different body parts.